2024 Solar Incentives Guide for Allouez, WI - Tax Credits & Rebates

 When people think of solar incentives, federal incentives might be the first thing that comes to mind.
 The Federal Solar Investment Tax Credit, or ITC, is probably the most commonly known federal solar incentive.
 The ITC allows you to claim a tax credit for a specific percentage of your solar system's cost.

 The ITC applies to solar panels installed on your primary or secondary residence in the United States.
 The solar system has to have been installed on a property you own after January 1, 2006, for you to be eligible for the credit.
-Originally, the ITC covered 30% of all system costs (panels, labor, accessories and equipment), although the amount has fluctuated over the last few years between 26-30%.
+Originally, the ITC covered 30% of all system costs (panels, labor, accessories and equipment), although the total amount has fluctuated over the years between 26-30%.
 The amount you qualify for will depend on when your solar system was installed.
-There is no cap on the claim amount.
+There is no cap on the amount you can claim.

-To best understand how the ITC may apply to your situation, get in touch with your local Allouez solar panel installation expert and request more information.
+To best understand how the ITC might apply to you, call your local Allouez solar panel installation expert and ask for more information.

 More information about the new Inflation Reduction Act can be found here.
-The best way to understand how the new Clean Energy Credit applies to you is to reach out to your local Allouez solar panel company with your questions.
+Your local Allouez solar panel company can answer any questions you have and explain how the new Clean Energy Credit may apply to you.

 State & Local Solar Incentives